rabbilbhuiyan/apache-spark/README.md

-# Machine learning process with Apache spark
+# Machine learning process using Apache spark
-- This learning project aims to develop machine learning model using Spark.
+- This learning project is provided by LinkedIn learning and aims to develop machine learning model using Spark.
 The project covers the following sections:
     - Spark DataFrame
     - Data pre-process using Spark's MLlib
       - Numeric data